DanielLosada/Transformers---Lyrics-Generator/README.md

 ### 6.4 Experiment 4: Conditional lyrics generation based on the prompt <a name="experiment_4"></a>

 Experiment setup:

-For this experiment, we trained GPT-2 with lyrics from the first dataset with lyrics of 50 Cent and Justin Bieber.
-Both of them have 100 songs.
-The difference with the previous experiment is, that instead of conditioning the generation specifying the artist.
-We use an initial prompt that will lead the model to follow one style or the other.
+In this experiment, we trained GPT-2 using lyrics from the first dataset, focusing on the contributions of 50 Cent and Justin Bieber.
+Each artist provided 100 songs for training.
+Unlike the previous experiment, we did not explicitly condition the model by specifying the artist during the generation process.
+Instead, we utilized an initial prompt that was already embedded within the lyrics.
+This initial prompt served as a guiding input, indicating the desired style and acting as a guiding factor for the model.
+It is important to note that the initial prompt was integrated naturally into the lyrics and did not serve as explicit instructions for the model.

+Hypothesis:
-Hypothesis: The model will be able to understand, based on the topic or style of the initial prompt, which style should follow.
-Sometimes might get confused and mix both styles even though they are really different.
+Our hypothesis is that the model will be capable of discerning the intended style to follow based on the topic or style presented in the initial prompt.
+However, there is a possibility that the model may occasionally exhibit confusion and blend the two distinct styles, despite their inherent differences.

 Results:
 The full results can be seen in the W&B report: